-Using the EEG headband data, differences in postoperative sleep architecture (including stage 2 and 3 NREM sleep and REM sleep) will be compared in patients who received suvorexant compared to those who received and placebo using two-sample t-tests.
-No multiple comparison correction for multiple sleep stages is planned to the sleep stages is planned to
+Using the EEG headband data, differences in postoperative sleep architecture (including stage 2 and 3 NREM sleep and REM sleep) will be compared in patients who received suvorexant compared to those who received a placebo using two-sample t-tests.
+No multiple comparison correction for multiple sleep stages is planned to because these are exploratory analyses.
+Average total sleep time over all nights that subjects receive study drug will also be compared using two-sample t-tests.